 - If you are considering a home water treatment unit

-I encourage you to view the publicly-made available PDF handout by the EPA, on testing your home water, here to learn more.
+I encourage you to view this PDF handout on testing your home water by the EPA.

 Another step you could take is to install a water filtration system in your home.
 The types of systems made available to the public today include pitchers and faucet filters (to name just two) and can range in price from roughly $20 to hundreds of dollars for a reverse osmosis unit.

 All of these units require some maintenance (including replacing filters based on the manufacturer’s recommendations), and not all of them remove the same types of contaminants.
-The EPA has developed a comprehensive guideline for water filtration systems, which you canfind here.
+The EPA has developed a comprehensive guideline for water filtration systems.

 Naturopathic medical education teaches us to address the cause of our patients’ ailments.
 Following that perspective, we have to do more for the people of Flint than just respond to their symptoms.
 We must also diligently work on cleaning up our environment and stopping the root of the water supply poisoning.